RIT ASL and Deaf Studies Community Center (RADSCC)

 Dr. Gerard Buckley, NTID President and RIT Vice President and Dean

-To see a larger campus-wide map, click here, and enter "asl" in the Search Map box (at the top left of that page).
+To see an interactive campus-wide map, click here .
 Use the left menu on campus-wide map to view parking and other locations on campus.
 Zoom out to view the RIT campus location within the general area.

 Parking instructions for visitors:

-Enter "visitor parking" in the larger campus-wide map to see visitor parking locations.
+Enter "visitor parking" in the larger campus-wide map search box in the upper-left to see visitor parking locations.

-For parking weekdays before 5pm, go to the RIT Welcome Center to obtain a day pass to park on campus and to avoid receiving any "unregistered" citations/tickets.
-Enter "wel" in the larger campus-wide map to see the location of the Welcome Center.
+For parking weekdays before 5 p.m., go to the RIT Welcome Center to obtain a day pass to park on campus and to avoid receiving any "unregistered" citations/tickets.
+Enter "welcome" in the campus-wide map search box to see the location of the Welcome Center.